 This unique approach among Australian religious art prizes invites artists to think laterally and with sensitivity by interpreting this in two- or three-dimensional works.

-Each award sees around thirty works selected as finalists – artworks which challenge viewers to embrace diversity and to view the world through different perspectives and sensibilities.
+Each award sees around forty works selected as finalists – artworks which challenge viewers to embrace diversity and to view the world through different perspectives and sensibilities.